 Don't jump for joy just yet.
 That doesn't mean you won't pay any taxes on your DeFi transactions.
 Instead, investors need to look at the current guidance on crypto transactions and infer the likely tax on their DeFi transactions.

 So you'll still pay either no tax, Income Tax or Capital Gains Tax on your DeFi transactions.
 At a basic level, the tax you'll pay depends on whether you're seen to be 'earning' crypto or 'disposing' of crypto.
 Remember, earning crypto is anytime you're receiving new coins or tokens as a result of your transactions.
 This would cover many DeFi transactions.
-Meanwhile, when you're swapping, selling or spending tokens on DeFi platforms - this would be subject to Capital Gains Tax.
+Meanwhile, when you're trading, selling or spending tokens on DeFi platforms - this would be subject to Capital Gains Tax.
 In summary, we can infer that the tax treatment of DeFi would likely break down into the following tax treatments:

-Selling or swapping NFTs: Capital Gains Tax.
+Selling or trading NFTs: Capital Gains Tax.

 Earning through play/engage to earn DeFi protocols: Income Tax.